asengupta/avishek.net/wp-content/themes/oenology/readme.txt

 Contributors: Chip Bennett
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=QP3N9HUSYJPK6
 Tags: fixed-width, white, black, tan, three-columns, custom-header, custom-background, custom-menu, editor-style, theme-options, threaded-comments, sticky-post, left-sidebar, right-sidebar
-Requires at least: 3.3
+Requires at least: 3.5
-Tested up to: 3.3
+Tested up to: 3.5
-Stable tag: 2.5
+Stable tag: 3.0

 Description: Oenology is designed to be a simple, minimalist, yet feature-complete and fully documented Theme intended to serve as a base for child Themes and as an educational reference for Theme development using WordPress functions, action/filter hooks, and template tags.
-The Theme includes built-in pagination and breadcrumb navigation, and supports Post Formats, Navigation Menus, Post Thumbnails, Custom Backgrounds, Custom Image Headers, and Custom Editor Style.
-The Theme includes plug-and-play support for the WP-Paginate and Yoast Breadcrumbs plugins. <strong>Requires WordPress 3.3, and is compatible up to WordPress 3.3.</strong>
+The Theme includes built-in breadcrumb navigation, and supports the Theme Customizer, Contextual Help, Post Formats, Navigation Menus, Post Thumbnails, Custom Backgrounds, Custom Image Headers, and Custom Editor Style.
+The Theme includes plug-and-play support for the WP-Paginate and Yoast Breadcrumbs plugins. <strong>Requires WordPress 3.5, and is compatible up to WordPress 3.5.</strong>

 == Description ==